rmnavr/opriq/README.md

 Im most games this is not what you want.

 For such a case you can use `ONLY2H` mode, in which keyboard has no one-handed features (it's chords and layers), although it keeps it's main layout.
-You'll still `NAVIGATION` layer reachable through `RAlt`, and `CNFG` layer as usual.
+You'll still have `NAVIGATION` layer reachable through `RAlt`, and `CNFG` layer as usual.

 <p align="center">
 <img src="https://github.com/rmnavr/opriq/blob/main/Docs/ONLY2H.png?raw=true" alt="MODE ONLY2H" />